naninovel/docs/docs/guide/characters.md

 @char Sora.Happy

-; Same as above, but also positions the character 45% away from the left border ; of the screen and 10% away from the bottom border; also makes him look to the left.
+; Same as above, but also positions the character 45% away from the left border ; of the scene and 10% away from the bottom border; also makes him look to the left.
 @char Sora.Happy look:left pos:45,10
 ```